open-ephys/commutator-docs/source/coax-commutator/developer-guide/index.rst

-For an overview of Open Ephys Commutators, visit the :ref:`oec`.
-For instructions on how to use the Coaxial Commutator, visit the Coaxial Commutator :ref:`quick_start` Guide and :ref:`user_guide`.

 .. _dev_guide:

 Developer Guide
 -------------------------------------------------

+.. note:: For an overview of Open Ephys Commutators, visit the :ref:`oec`.
+For
+    instructions on how to use the Coaxial Commutator, visit the Coaxial Commutator :ref:`quick_start` Guide and :ref:`user_guide`.

 Design Files
 *************************************************